NuttaneeKnight/ServiceNow/flowDesigner.md

 ***Process Automation Designer (PAD) is Now Platform feature that allows Process Owner to weave together cross-enterprise workflows to create a single unifies process.***

+# Flow Designer Components
+1. Flow = is an automated process consisting of a swquence of  actions and a triggerr to initiate.
+It automates business logic or particular applications or processes, such as updating records, asking for approvals, creating tasks, or sending notifications.
+2. Subflow =
+3. Action
+4. Spoke